Wilson: Projecting Week 7 College Football Over/Unders

 These numbers are based on a mathematical projection of yards per play, plays per game, adjusted pace, and efficiency.
 The Action Network Power Ratings for point-spread purposes can be found here.

-When the real totals are released (usually midafternoon on Mondays at Bookmaker and/or BetOnline), I’ll compare my totals to what oddsmakers have posted to find betting value before the odds move.
+When the real totals are released, I’ll compare my totals to what oddsmakers have posted to find betting value before the odds move.
 Discrepancies in weather, injuries and standard/passing down run rate all play a factor with investment on a total.

 Be sure to follow me in The Action Network app to get alerts whenever I make a pick off these numbers.